Farama-Foundation/Gymnasium-Robotics/docs/index.md

 ```

-# Gymnasium-Robotics
+# Gymnasium-Robotics is a collection of robotics simulation environments for reinforcement learning
-A collection of robotics simulation environments for reinforcement learning based on the [MuJoCo](https://mujoco.org/) physics engine, and first introduced in the following [technical report](https://arxiv.org/abs/1802.09464).
+Gymnasium-robotics is based on the [MuJoCo](https://mujoco.org/) physics engine, and first introduced in the following [technical report](https://arxiv.org/abs/1802.09464).

 Requirements:
 - Python 3.7 to 3.10